SBMProducts/dailymotivation_privacy_policy.github.io/README.md

 To provide a seamless user experience, synchronize your data, and support the App via advertising, we collect the following categories of information:

 ### 1.1 Information You Provide to Us
 * **Authentication Data:** When you log into the App using **Google Sign-In**, we receive certain profile information from Google, including your name, email address, profile picture, and a unique user identifier.
 * **User Preferences and Saved Content:** We collect and store data regarding the quotes you mark as favorites or bookmark to sync them across your devices.

 ### 1.2 Automatically Collected Information

-* **Technical Device Data:** Standard identifiers including internet protocol (IP) addresses, device model, operating system version, unique device identifiers, and language settings.
+* **Technical Device Data:** Standard identifiers including internet protocol (IP) addresses, device model, operating system version, unique device identifiers, and language settings[cite: 1].

-* **Usage and Telemetry Data:** Detailed information regarding how you navigate the App, including access times, screens viewed, features utilized, and system performance logs (e.g., crash dumps).
+* **Usage and Telemetry Data:** Detailed information regarding how you navigate the App, including access times, screens viewed, features utilized, and system performance logs (e.g., crash dumps)[cite: 1].

 ### 1.3 Third-Party Frameworks and SDKs
 The App integrates trusted third-party Software Development Kits (SDKs) that independently process data to provide essential services:
 * **Google Identity Services:** To securely manage the Google Sign-In process.
-* **Google Firebase:** Used as our backend database to securely store, host, and synchronize your favorite quotes across your devices.
+* **Google Firebase:** Used as our backend database to securely store, host, and synchronize your favorite quotes across your devices[cite: 1].

-* **Advertising Partners (e.g., Google AdMob):** Used to serve contextual or personalized advertisements within the App.
+* **Advertising Partners (e.g., Google AdMob):** Used to serve contextual or personalized advertisements within the App[cite: 1].
 These networks may use device identifiers to serve relevant ads.

 ---

 ## 2. Purposes of Data Processing

 We utilize the collected data to fulfill contractual obligations, maintain operational integrity, and pursue legitimate business interests, including:
 * **Account Management:** Authenticating your identity via Google Sign-In and maintaining your user profile.
-* **Data Synchronization:** Hosting your favorite quotes in our Firebase database so your collection is saved and accessible across multiple devices.
+* **Data Synchronization:** Hosting your favorite quotes in our Firebase database so your collection is saved and accessible across multiple devices[cite: 1].

-* **Optimization and Analytics:** Diagnosing software vulnerabilities, debugging system crashes, and evaluating user engagement trends to refine performance.
+* **Optimization and Analytics:** Diagnosing software vulnerabilities, debugging system crashes, and evaluating user engagement trends to refine performance[cite: 1].

-* **Monetization:** Displaying relevant promotional content and advertisements to support the availability of a free tier of the App.
+* **Monetization:** Displaying relevant promotional content and advertisements to support the availability of a free tier of the App[cite: 1].

 ---

 ## 3. Data Storage, Retention, and Security

 ### 3.1 Storage Locality and Cloud Infrastructure

-Your account profile and favorited quotes are securely transmitted and hosted on **Google Firebase** cloud servers.
+Your account profile and favorited quotes are securely transmitted and hosted on **Google Firebase** cloud servers[cite: 1].
 This ensures your data is backed up and safe even if you switch devices or uninstall the App.

 ### 3.2 Data Security Measures

-We implement rigorous administrative, technical, and physical security measures designed to safeguard data against unauthorized access, disclosure, or alteration.
+We implement rigorous administrative, technical, and physical security measures designed to safeguard data against unauthorized access, disclosure, or alteration[cite: 1].
 Firebase uses industry-standard encryption protocols for data both in transit and at rest.
-However, despite industry-standard protections, no electronic transmission or digital storage system can be guaranteed 100% secure.
+However, despite industry-standard protections, no electronic transmission or digital storage system can be guaranteed 100% secure[cite: 1].

 ---

 ## 4. Information Sharing and Disclosure

-We do not sell, rent, or lease your personal identification data to third parties.
+We do not sell, rent, or lease your personal identification data to third parties[cite: 1].
 Data may be shared only under the following limited circumstances:

-* **Service Providers:** With trusted third-party vendors (like Google Firebase) who perform core backend infrastructure and cloud hosting services on our behalf.
+* **Service Providers:** With trusted third-party vendors (like Google Firebase) who perform core backend infrastructure and cloud hosting services on our behalf[cite: 1].

-* **Legal Compliance:** When required by law, subpoena, or government authority, or when necessary to protect the safety, rights, and property of our users or the public.
+* **Legal Compliance:** When required by law, subpoena, or government authority, or when necessary to protect the safety, rights, and property of our users or the public[cite: 1].

-* **Anonymized Aggregation:** We may share aggregated, non-personally identifiable usage statistics with partners or advertisers for marketing and analytical purposes.
+* **Anonymized Aggregation:** We may share aggregated, non-personally identifiable usage statistics with partners or advertisers for marketing and analytical purposes[cite: 1].

 ---

 ## 5. Age Restrictions and Children's Privacy

 The App is strictly intended for use by individuals who are at least 13 years of age or older (teens and adults).
 We do not knowingly target, market to, or collect personal information from children under the age of 13.

 If we discover that a child under 13 has provided us with personal information (including data collected via Google Sign-In), we will take immediate steps to delete that information from our Firebase cloud servers and terminate the associated account.
 If you are a parent or guardian and believe your child has provided us with data, please contact us using the details below.